 While mice without holes in them tend to weigh at least 3.53 oz (100 g) or more, many mice with a honeycomb design come in at well below these numbers.

 The lightest models now available come in at under 2.12 oz (60 g), a significant advancement by any measure.

 There are two reasons many gamers prefer lighter mice:

 Lighter Mice Can Be Moved Faster

-For many years, gamers preferred heavier mice because sensor technology and lower mouse sensitivity or dots per inch(DPI) meant lighter mice were usually not to be as accurate as heavier ones.
+For many years, gamers preferred heavier mice because sensor technology and lower mouse sensitivity or dots per inch(DPI) meant lighter ones were usually not to be as accurate as heavier ones.

-However, improvements in sensor technology and ever-increasing DPI allows modern mice to get lighter without sacrificing accuracy.
+However, sensor technology improvements and ever-increasing DPI allow modern mice to get lighter without sacrificing accuracy.

 Since a lighter mouse takes less time and effort to move, gamers can shave minute fractions of time off each move.

 While that may not seem revolutionary, at the highest level, all elite sport is about minute advantages.